 Here are Alexander von Humboldt, whose epic explorations of South America surpassed the Lewis and Clark expedition; Harriet Beecher Stowe, “the little woman who made the big war”; Frederic Remington; the extraordinary Louis Agassiz of Harvard; Charles and Anne Lindbergh, and their fellow long-distance pilots Antoine de Saint-Exupéry and Beryl Markham; Harry Caudill, the Kentucky lawyer who awakened the nation to the tragedy of Appalachia; and David Plowden, a present-day photographer of vanishing America.

 Different as they are from each other, McCullough’s subjects have in common a rare vitality and sense of purpose.
 These are brave companions: to each other, to David McCullough, and to the reader, for with rare storytelling ability McCullough brings us into the times they knew and their very uncommon lives.

 HSGP member Richard Miller will translate the concepts presented in Lawrence Krauss' book "A Universe from Nothing" into terms those of us without advanced degrees in physics and/or cosmology can understand.

 From Amazon.com: One of the few prominent scientists today to have crossed the chasm between science and popular culture, Krauss describes the staggeringly beautiful experimental observations and mind-bending new theories that demonstrate not only can something arise from nothing, something will always arise from nothing.

 Doors open at 9:00 am for socializing with an optional breakfast available for a donation of $5.
 The meeting begins at 10:00 am.

-Doors open at 9:00 am for socializing and optional breakfast.
-The meeting starts at 10:00 am.
+Doors open at 9:00 am for socializing with an optional breakfast available for a $5 donation.
+The meeting begins at 10:00 am